uib/iam-scim/README.md

 * Should we add a rationale for why SCIM was considered?
 * Is there a way to find if a User object is the primary account of person?
-  Could the presense of `.eduPersonPrincipalName` be it?
+  Could the presence of `.eduPersonPrincipalName` be it?
 * Is there any value in using the `.enterprise` extension here?
   We could just add the attributes we need to the `.no:edu:scim:user` object.
 * Is `"no:edu:scim:user"` a suitable extension scheme name?